Prospective Study Abroad Students

 The Annual Study Abroad Fair is held every September in the Russell Union Ballroom.
 And the mini-Fair is held each January.

-Next Event: Annual Mini Study Abroad Fair, January 23, 2018 from 10am – 2pm in the Russell Union Commons Area.
+Next Event: Annual Study Abroad Fair, September 18, 2018 from 10am – 2pm in the Russell Union Ballroom.

 Faculty program directors can sign up for a table at the Fair by completing this form.